ij1/linux-accecn/README.md

 Namely:
 - The dualQ coupled AQM (see branch sch_dualpi2, as well as the [iproute2 repository](https://github.com/L4STeam/iproute2)
-- An implementation of Accurate ECN (see branch AccECN-tcphdr)
+- An implementation of Accurate ECN (see branch AccECN-full)
-- Various enhancements to DCTCP
 - The base implementation of TCP Prague (see branch tcp_prague)

 # Installation (debian derivatives)